Haggle1996/RevolutionPack/content/article/rev2changes.md

 - Reduced stat cap to 8
 - Turned on hardcore mode
 - Increased mutation rate by 50%

-## Animals+
-- Whales, Centipedes, Crickets, and Butterflies no longer spawn.

 ## Applied Energistics
 - RotaryCraft shaft power is about 4x more effective than RF for powering AE systems (yes, the energy acceptor accepts shaft power)